-For Boston and Halifax via
+LIMITED), For Boston and Halifax via Yarmouth.

-Scotia and the United States.
-The quick-est time, 15 to 17 hours between Yar-mouth and Boston.
+The Shortest and Best Route Between Nova Scotia and the United States.
+The quick-est time, 15 to 17 hours between Yar-

+THE STEEL STEAMERS Boston and Yarmouth

-Trips A Week, Boston and Yarmouth
+Trips A Week, 4

 UNTIL FURTHER NOTICE.

-OMMENCING June the 30th one of the above steamers will leave Yarmouth for Bos ton every Inesday, Wednesday, Friday and Saturday evening, after arrival of the Express train from Halifax.
+COMMENCING June the 30th one of the above steamers will leave Yarmouth for Bos ton every Tnesday, Wednesday, Friday and Saturday evening, after arrival of the Express train from Halifax.

 Returning, leave Lewis wharf, Boston, every Monday, Tuesday, Thursday and Friday at 12 noon, making cose connections at Yarmouta with the Dominion Atlantic Railway to all points in Eastern Nova Scotia, and Davidson's Coach lines, and steamers for South Shore Ports on Friday morning Stmr.
 CITY OF St. JOHN, Will leave Yarmouth every Friday morning for Halifax, calling at Barrington, Shelburn, Lockeport, Liverpool and Lunenburg.
 Returning leaves Pickford and Black's wharf, Halifax, every Monday Evening, for Yarmouth and inter mediate ports, connecting with steamer for Boston on Wednesday evening.
-Steamer "ALPHA

-Leaves St. John., for Yarmouth every Tuesday and Friday Af ernoon, Returning, leave Yar mouth every Monday and Thursday, at 3 o'clock p. m. for at.
+Steamer "ALPHA" Leaves St. John., for Yarmouth every Tuesday and Friday Af ernoon, Returning, leave Yarmouth every Monday and Thursday, at 3 o'clock p. m. for at.
 John.
-Tickets and all information can be obtained

-L. E. Baker, President and Managing Director.
+Tickets and all information can be obtained from L. E. Baker, President and Managing Director.
 W. A. CHASE, J. F. SPINNEY, Agent Secretary and Treasurer.
 Lewis Wharf, Boston Yarmouth N. S. June, 23rd 1896.
 NTERNATIONAL ...S.
 S. Co.